0Reab/Codewars_Solutions_Spider/README.md

 Usage:
 0. `pip install -r requrements.txt`
+1. Change the user variable in codewars.py to your username.
-1. Put cookie from request header into 'raw' variable as string and run `format_cookie.py`
+3. Put cookie from request header into 'raw' variable as string and run `format_cookie.py`
-2. Run codewars.py
+4. Run codewars.py